LIVESTREAMING: Watch GhanaWeb TV's outlined compelling content

 It's yet another week and GhanaWeb TV will be bringing its viewers a line-up of compelling programmes and national events.

-For today’s itinerary, President Akufo-Addo will be delivering his State of the Nation address before Parliament at 2:00 PM.
+For today’s itinerary, Members of Parliament will be debating the State of Nation Address delivered by President Nana Addo Dankwa Akufo-Addo.

-Prior to his address, Members of Parliament will convene in the House before the President makes his address to the nation.
+President Nana Addo Dankwa Akufo-Addo per Article 67 of the Constitution in delivering the State of Nation Address outlined to Parliament an overview of his plans for his final tenure in office.

 These events and many more will be streamed live on GhanaWeb TV on Youtube: GhanaWebTV.
 Stay tuned.